Enzyme

 Forward mode

-The return value of forward mode with a Duplicated return is a tuple containing as the first value the primal return value and as the second value the derivative.
+The return value when using ForwardWithPrimal is a tuple containing as the first value the derivative return value and as the second value the original value.

 In forward mode Duplicated(x, 0.0) is equivalent to Const(x), except that we can perform more optimizations for Const.